-Sensory Interactive Club
+Sensory Interactive Club (The hub)

 Sensory Interactive Club uses our onsite interactive room facilities.
 It is an opportunity for students to experience relaxation whilst observing and responding to various light patterns and changes when using the sensory surface.
 Sensory surface is an interactive computer surface which responds to students’ movements to create a change in light, animation or sound.
 Students will also have the opportunity to spend time with the bubble tubes, fibre optics and Opti Music – a programme which creates sounds when light beams are broken.

 Film club gives students the opportunity to join their peers from throughout their department to watch an age appropriate film.
 Popcorn and squash is provided and we use the projector screen in our drama studio for a full cinematic experience.

 Pamper (6th form)